 - Diffuse pleural thickening: extensive lung scarring

-- Pleural plaques: the membrane surrounding the lungs becomes thickened and accumulate a chalky material if exposed to asbestos
+- Pleural plaques: the membrane surrounding the lungs becomes thickened and accumulates a chalky material if exposed to asbestos

-The vast majority of these diseases are the result of breathing in asbestos fibres, which can damage the lungs.
+These diseases are often the result of breathing in asbestos fibres, which can damage the lungs.
 Currently, there are no known safe levels of asbestos exposure.
 One of the characteristics of asbestos-related diseases is that it can take years, or even decades, for the symptoms to show themselves.
 Unfortunately, by this time, there is usually very little that can be done to either treat or manage these conditions.

 What is asbestos?